Non-response models for Wave 2

 2. Were any individual level covariates used to predict this non-response, given that this was modelled for the construction of individual level weights?

-Updated by Dharmi Kapadia almost 6 years ago
+Updated by Dharmi Kapadia over 7 years ago

 I also have one further question related to the construction of Wave 2 cross sectional weights.
 Can you provide more detail on how the longitudinal enumerated individual weight is allocated via the weight share method?
 Is this based on Lavallee's method (1995)?

-Updated by Peter Lynn almost 6 years ago
+Updated by Peter Lynn over 7 years ago

 1. These are the variables in the model for households with more than one eligible person (for single-person households, the probability of individual response conditional on household response is de-facto equal to 1.0 at wave 2):